 Traveling in the Spirit and Portals

-I live in Arizona, which is home to the city of Sedona.
-A beautiful town nestled in the red rock cliffs which is famous for its “energy portals.”
+I live in the state of Arizona, which is home to the city of Sedona—a beautiful town nestled in the red rock cliffs that’s famous for its “energy portals.”
 People travel from around the globe in search of a supernatural experience with these portals.
 I’ve visited Sedona a number of times and I’ve read some of the research that’s been done on the source of energy found at the portals.
 Most of the research suggests that the portals owe their energy to a unique presence and arrangement of rocks and minerals such as iron oxide and quartz which cause circular flows of magnetic energy in certain locations.

 Such portals may provide entertainment for the curious and some opportunity for spiritual travel, though testimonies of the later are difficult to find.
 Many people experience spiritual travel without accessing one of these portals.
 If you don’t happen to live near one, your opportunities to use them are limited.
 The use of such energy portals for spiritual transport is impractical for most people.
 And even if they were more widely available, I don’t think they’re the best means to accomplish our goals.
 The kind of portals we have access to as believers are more powerful, more reliable, and safer than these energy portals.

 As it relates to spiritual travel, a portal is generally understood to be an entry and exit point between two realms.
 It’s really nothing more than an opening or a doorway.
 A portal could be a passageway between the earth and heaven or between any other two places.
 In the fourth chapter of the book of Revelation, we read where the apostle John was invited to ascend through a door (or portal) into heaven to witness the things God wanted him to see and hear:

 “After these things I looked, and behold, a door standing open in heaven.
 And the first voice which I heard was like a trumpet speaking with me, saying, ‘Come up here, and I will show you things which must take place after this.’